ninn-kou/Lux/README.md

 > I believe put these Learning resources together would be better.

 - Some little programs (do I need a separate repo?)
-- Timeline or plan for the Term break (before 23:59, 21 August).
+- Timeline or plan for the Term break (before 23:59, Sunday 23 August).
 - CSS, H5, LaTeX and markdown for notes taking.

 - !!!
 SSH and GitHub Learning.
 (Should I put these "TODO" into my plan?)